LibreVR/Revive/README.md

 By default the left controller starts in Thumbstick Mode and the right controller starts in Button Mode.
 For most games you will not have to switch between these modes.

 ## Oculus Remote

+Some games have support for the Oculus Remote instead of the Oculus Touch.
+If so, you can turn off one of your Vive controller and use the remaining one as the Oculus Remote.

 When only one Vive controller is connected it will be used as an Oculus Remote.
 The remote maps the touchpad as a DPad with an `Enter` button in the middle, just like the Oculus Remote.
 The Application Menu serves as the `Back` button.